nyg/Teaching-HEIGVD-RES-2019/lectures/01-Lecture1-JavaIOs.md

 * The first reason is simply that network programming ***is*** IO programming.
 A network program, whether it is a server or client, spends a lot of time reading and writing bytes.
 These bytes are encapsulated in IP packets and travel across the network.
 But as we will see later in the course, reading bytes from the network or reading bytes from a file is not really different.
 So, what we will learn in the first lecture will be very helpful when we start writing applications that use TCP or UDP via the Socket API.

 * The second reason is that many network programs need to interact with the local file system.
-Have you ever thought about what happens when your web browser fetches a static html page?
+Have you ever thought about what happens when your web browser fetches a static HTML page?
 Well, the server on the other side opens a file, reads its content and sends it back to your browser.
 That shows that the web server is processing IOs in two ways (exchanging data with the file system and exchanging data with your browser).
 Again, what we will study in this first lecture will be useful later, for instance when we decide to implement our own HTTP server.

 More specifically, here are the objectives of the lecture: